Addressing Guidework Errors | Guide Dogs for the Blind Skip to main content

 Like people, dogs learn from their mistakes.

-It is normal in any new team that errors happen.
-Errors are part of the learning process, and are opportunities to improve your communication and efficacy as a team.
+It is natural for errors to occur in any new guide dog team.
+They are part of the learning process and provide opportunities to improve communication and overall effectiveness.

 Common Guidework Errors

-• Overstepping a curb, stair, or narrow doorway
+• Overstepping a curb, stair, or narrow doorway, or an overhead obstacle.
+Commonly referred to as a stop clearance.

 • Going off the desired travel line, such as in a street crossing

-For all types of errors, an immediate and abrupt stop is crucial to clearly communicate to the dog that an error was made.
-Dogs live in the moment and therefore need to be told the moment an error is made.
-Time is of essence.
-Your quick reaction is powerful communication to your dog.
-She has been trained to understand that if you stop abruptly without saying, “halt”, something is wrong.
+For all types of errors, an immediate and abrupt stop is essential to convey to the dog that an error was made.
+Dogs live in the moment, so it is crucial to address errors immediately.
+Your swift reaction is a powerful message to your dog.
+Guide dogs are trained to understand that a sudden stop without a “Halt” verbal cue can indicate that an error has occurred.

 Object, Edge or Pedestrian Errors – Avoiding Contact